 Things may be easier if you have setup unlocking Mac with Apple Watch.
 But if that’s not the case, then you may try different methods given below in this post.
 Depending on your setup, please select the appropriate way and follow instructions.

-How to Reset Your Mac Password: Three Methods Explained
+How to Reset Forgotten Mac Admin Password: Three Ways Explained

 Instead of jumping directly with resetting the password, it is better to explore easy ways to gain access.
 Have a look at few quick fixes below, if that helps.

 Method #1.
 Use Password hint to Recover Password

 If you have enabled password hint at login while setting up, you may notice a “?” icon beside the password field at the login screen.
 Click it, and you’ll see the password hint.
 If the clue triggers your memory and recalls the original password, you are all set to get back to work.
 If not, keep reading.

 Method #2.
 Reset Mac Password Using Another Admin Account

 If you have set up more than one admin user on your Mac, this is the time to leverage that freedom.

 Step #1.
 Ask your colleague who uses your Mac to enter his/her password and then go to System Preferences → Users & Groups.

 Step #2.
 Under Users & Groups, click the lock icon and enter the password to make changes.